timothymcmackin/tezos-hackathon-jump-start/README.md

 - **Clients**: Many different clients can access Tezos for information, to initiate token transfers, and to call smart contracts.

 ![Overview diagram of Tezos](./images/architecture-overview.png)

+## What are tokens and NFTs?

+The main cryptocurrency of Tezos is a type of token called _tez_, which is sometimes referred to as ꜩ or as XTZ.
+Tezos users use tez to pay transaction fees and as a method of payment and exchange.

+Tezos also lets you create your own tokens, including:

+- Fungible tokens, which are interchangeable and accounts can own any amount of, like tez
+- Non-fungible tokens (NFTs), which are unique digital assets that can represent ownership of something specific
+- Stablecoins, which are tied to the price of fiat currencies such as USD and EUR
+- Wrapped tokens, which represent tokens from another blockchain or another standard

+For more information and tutorials, see [Tokens](https://docs.tezos.com/architecture/tokens).

 ## Decentralized applications (dApps)